R3D4CTED/piracy-basics/torrenting.md

 >Select the second "file" option.
 A file navigation window will appear, navigate to your .torrent file, select it and click "Ok".

 Step 3: Regardless of which route you chose in the previous step, you should see [this](https://files.catbox.moe/vgakcw.JPG).
 The only relevant bit here is selecting your download location using the red highlighted button.
+You may also use the checkboxes to choose files to skip downloading, if the torrent has multiple files.
 Once that's done, you can choose "OK" to start torrent download.

 Step 4: Congratulations!
 The torrent should now start downloading if there are peers.
 Click on the torrent listing in the main window to see additional information.